Economic history of India: Gupta Empire

+Trade and commerce flourished during this period, with well-developed internal trade networks and extensive foreign trade with several civilisations such as the Roman Empire, Southeast Asia, China, and Central Asia, through both land and maritime routes.

+Gupta administration proved to be highly conducive for the rapid growth of urban centres.
+The principal and original capital of the Gupta Empire is regarded to be Pataliputra.

+The gross domestic product (GDP) of ancient India was estimated to be 32% and 28% of global GDP in 1 AD and 1000 AD, respectively.
+Also, during the first millennium of the Common Era, the Indian population comprised approximately 27.15%–30.3% of the total world population.

 Medieval India

 The number of coins in circulation declined and instead credit arrangements predominated.
 Contemporary Hindu law devote increasing attention to sureties, collateral, promissory notes and compound interest.

 Villages paid a portion of their agricultural produce as revenue to the rulers, while their craftsmen received a part of the crops at harvest time for their services.